kristiaan67/ml-zoomcamp/midterm-project/README.md

 ## Predicting Employee Attrition

+### Problem

-Employee attrition is the process of employees leaving a company for example, through resignation for personal reasons or retirement.
+Employee attrition is the process of employees leaving a company due to several reasons (for example: through resignation for personal reasons or retirement).
+If a company wants to keep valuable employees the HR department should be made aware of a possible attrition based on several features.

-This prediction model tries to predict whether a employee might leave the company or not.
+This is what this prediction model is aimed to do, predicting the possibility that an employee might be set to leave.
+T
 The data set used is the *IBM HR Analytics Employee Attrition & Performance* and can be downloaded here: https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset

 ## Development